The Most Dangerous Game (1932)

 Like Fay Wray, Johnson was also in King Kong; he played “Native Chief.

 Then an impeccably dressed Russian with scars and scary eyes smoothly descends the stone stairs.
-It’s Count Zaroff (Leslie Banks), who seems strangely thrilled to hear about the shipwreck.
+It’s Count Zaroff (Leslie Banks), who is strangely thrilled to hear about the shipwreck.

 You can watch Robert’s pained arrival on the beach, his trek to the castle, and his encounter with Ivan and the Count here.